Georgia appeals ruling on Saturday early voting for runoff - WTOP News

 ATLANTA (AP) — Georgia is appealing a judge’s ruling that allows counties to offer early voting this coming Saturday in the U.S. Senate runoff election between Democratic Sen. Raphael Warnock and Republican Herschel Walker.

 Warnock’s campaign, along with the Democratic Party of Georgia and the Democratic Senatorial Campaign Committee, sued the state last week, arguing that early voting should be allowed that day.
-They were challenging guidance from Republican Secretary of State Brad Raffensperger that said state law doesn’t allow voting this Saturday because it’s the day after a state holiday.
+They were challenging guidance from Republican Secretary of State Brad Raffensperger that said state law doesn’t allow early voting on a Saturday if there is a holiday on the Thursday or Friday preceding it.

-That day is the only possibility for Saturday voting before next month’s Senate runoff election between Warnock and Walker.
 Thursday is Thanksgiving, and Friday is a state holiday.
+The Saturday following those two holidays, Nov.
+26, is the only possibility for Saturday voting before next month’s Senate runoff election between Warnock and Walker.

 Warnock and Walker, a former football player, were forced into a Dec.
 6 runoff because neither won a majority in the midterm election this month.